AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cdn-tab.md

 ![Requests – Since selected time frame compared with one week ago](../../assets/tools/observation-for-adobe-commerce/cdn-tab-12.png)

-This frame is similar to the summary box for Total Requests at the top but shows the prior weeks requests counts.
+This frame is similar to the summary box for [!UICONTROL Total Requests] at the top, but shows the prior weeks' requests counts.
 These are all requests, not just cacheable requests (where `is_cacheable` is true).

 ## [!UICONTROL Response Count]